 This is one of the more difficult areas of preparation.
 While it is reasonable to expect that a representative will know who his or her general allies and adversaries are on a given issue, it is very difficult to have detailed information about the policies of each country in the simulation.
-Limitations in preparation time, by definition, require that representatives focus primarily on the policies of their own country, often learning about others through references in their own research.
+Limitations in preparation time necessarily require that representatives focus primarily on the policies of their own country, often learning about others through references in their own research.
 This is an area where complete knowledge will serve participants well, but it is much more likely that each Representative will be learning the formal policies of the other countries in the Committee when they give speeches from the floor and confer behind the scenes in caucus sessions.
 In roleplaying, then, flexibility is key: Representatives must aggregate and assimilate new information they gain at the Conference with their pre-Conference research in order to reach consensus and compromise on complex issues.

 AMUN rules of procedure: While substantive discussions of the issues form the basis of any good simulation of the United Nations, the rules of procedure are used to facilitate the substantive debate which occurs.
 In general, these rules are intended to provide an even playing field, allowing each State to accomplish its individual policy goals while also maximizing opportunities for the group to reach agreement, or even consensus, on the issues.
 Several levels of preparation are possible on the rules.
-For new Model United Nations participants, we recommend that each person have a working knowledge of the principal motions which can be made during the simulation, encapsulated on the Rules Short Forms on pages 35-36 of the Rules & Procedures handbook.
+For new Model United Nations participants, we recommend that each person have a working knowledge of the principal motions which can be made during the simulation, encapsulated on the Rules Short Forms on pages 40 and the Inside Back Cover of the Rules & Procedures handbook.
 The dais staff of each Committee will assist representatives in using these rules and assist in bringing everyone onto an even playing field.
-For experienced representatives, especially those who have not attended AMUN in the past, we suggest reading AMUN's rules in depth, both as a refresher on these rules of procedure and to note differences from other conferences a school might attend.
+For experienced representatives, who have not attended AMUN in the past, we suggest reading AMUN's rules in depth, to note differences from other conferences they have attended.
+AMUN veterans should re-read the rules as a refresher.
 Most Model United Nations conferences use different rules of procedure, and in some cases the contrasts are significant.
 In order to best facilitate everyone's experience, it is incumbent on every participant to learn and use the rules established for this conference.